Ball and Chain (The Who song)

 "Ball and Chain" is a song written by Pete Townshend and performed by the British rock band The Who, appearing as the second track on their 2019 album Who.
 The song is a re-recording of a Townshend solo song called "Guantanamo", which was released on his 2015 compilation album Truancy: The Very Best of Pete Townshend.

-The song was the first single released from Who, and it is about the Guantanamo Bay detention camp in Cuba.
+The song was the lead single released from Who, and was one of three singles that promoted the album.
+It is about the Guantanamo Bay detention camp in Cuba.

 The song is a blues rock track led by Townshend's acoustic guitar, and it is sung by lead vocalist Roger Daltrey.
 The song was debuted at the band's concert at London's Wembley Stadium on 6 July 2019, though at that time its title was "Big Cigars."